unchartedsoftware/aperture-tiles/docs/readme.md

 **NOTE**: This topic describes how to build the Aperture Tiles website.
 To view the Aperture Tiles website content, visit <http://aperturetiles.com> or see the [src/](src/) folder.

-Uncharted Software's Aperture websites (Aperture JS, Aperture Tiles and Influent) contain detailed documentation for both developers and end users.
+Uncharted Software's Aperture websites (Aperture Tiles and Influent) contain detailed documentation for both developers and end users.
 Each site is built using [Jekyll](http://jekyllrb.com/), a static website generator.
 All of the website content is written in Markdown (*.md), a plain text formatting syntax, and stored separately from the website layout (HTML) and styles (Sass/CSS).
 Jekyll generates the sites by parsing the Markdown contents, converting them to HTML and inserting them into the appropriate layout.

 You can use Jekyll to build the website source files if you want to: